hardaker/draft-hardaker-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 # Deprecating SHA-1 from DNSSEC Signatures and Delegation RRs

 The RSASHA1 [RFC4034] and RSASHA1-NSEC3-SHA1 [RFC5155] algorithms MUST NOT
 be used when creating DS records.
-Validating resolvers MUST be configured to treat RSASHA1 and RSASHA1-NSEC3-SHA1 DS records as insecure.
+Operators of validating resolvers MUST treat RSASHA1 and RSASHA1-NSEC3-SHA1 DS records as insecure.
 If no other DS records of accepted cryptographic algorithms are available, the DNS records below the delegation point MUST be treated as insecure.